yuxiaoba/my-wowchemy-site/content/publication/trank/index.md

 ---
-title: "MicroRank: End-to-End Latency Issue Localization with Extended Spectrum Analysis in Microservice Environments"
+title: "T-Rank:A Lightweight Spectrum based Fault Localization Approach for Microservice Systems"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Zihao Ye
+- Pengfei Chen
 - admin
-- Pengfei Chen
-- Hongyang Chen
-- Zijie Guan
-- Zicheng Huang
-- Linxiao Jing
-- Tianjun Weng
-- Xinmeng Sun
-- Xiaoyun Li

 # Author notes (optional)